-Some businesses or government agencies prefer to shred their own documents, because of their security policies or protocols.
-Therefore they have invested in an industrial shredder on which they can rely on 24/7.
+Some businesses or government agencies prefer to shred their documents because of their security policies or protocols.
+Therefore they have invested in an industrial shredder on which they can rely 24/7.

 The shredder is capable of shredding high volumes of documents per pass.
-Where a standard shredder can only shred around 10 sheets per pass, an industrial shredder can shred and destroy a complete file full of documents.
+A standard shredder can only shred around ten sheets per pass.
+An industrial shredder can shred and destroy a complete file full of papers.

 There are two types of industrial shredders.

-The first type is fairly compact and contains a small table with a conveyor belt to feed the documents into the shredder.
+The first type is fairly compact and contains a small table with a conveyor belt to feed the shredder’s documents.
 Optionally you can attach a compact baler machine to the shredder.
 These ‘shredder baler combinations’ are complete and compact disposal stations for shredding and compressing the shredded paper into bales.

-Some of these compact shredders are also used in ‘shred trucks’.
+Some of these compact shredders are also used in ‘shred trucks.’
 Companies can hire a paper shredding service company to shred documents on-site.
-A special security truck, with a built-in shredder, drives to the desired location where the documents are shredded immediately into a shredder that is installed inside the truck.
+A special security truck, with a built-in shredder, drives to the desired location where the documents are shredded immediately into a shredder installed inside the truck.

 The second type of industrial shredder is a multilevel shredder system.
-These large and fully automatic shredding systems are used by professional data destruction companies for off-site paper shredding.
-The shredder machines are able to shred extreme volumes of documents with very high throughput rates in several shredding stages.
+Professional data destruction companies use these large and fully automatic shredding systems for off-site paper shredding.
+The shredder machines can shred extreme volumes of documents with very high throughput rates in several shredding stages.

 8. Paper shredders with wastebasket